 Network Setting Description General Hostname The hostname to be assigned to the server.
-Specify the hostname as a fully-qualified domain name (FQDN).
+Specify the h fully-qualified domain name (FQDN).
 For example: myserver.mycompany.com Default Interface Select the default Ethernet interface.
 For new systems, this setting is unset by default.
 NTP Server (Optional).
 If the Network Time Protocol (NTP) is enabled, enter the IP address of the NTP server.
 DNS Servers (Optional).
 The Internet Protocol version 4 (IPv4) addresses of the Domain Name Servers to use.
+Search Domains (Optional).
+The search strings to use when attempting to resolve domain names.
+RP Filter Mode (Advanced users only) Reverse path filtering mode, as defined in IETF RFC3074 Ingress Filtering for Multihomed Networks.
+Currently, the recommended practice per RFC3074 is to use strict mode to prevent IP spoofing from DDOS attacks.
+If you are using asymmetric routing or other complicated multi-NIC routing, the default setting of Strict mode may cause system network outages and DHCP-enabled interfaces may be unable to obtain an IP address.
+Strict mode: Each incoming packet is tested against the FIB and if the interface is not the best reverse path the packet check fails.
+By default failed packets are discarded.
+Loose mode: Each incoming packet's source address is also tested against the FIB and if the source address is not reachable via any interface the packet check fails.
+SNMP Enable/Disable Simple Network Management Protocol (SNMP).